-Crystalline silica is an essential component in a multitude of materials used in industrial production and life.
-Respirable crystalline silica (RCS) is the respirable dust fraction of crystalline silica which enters the body by inhalation.
-Although crystalline silica is ubiquitous in nature, the inhalation of RCS may constitute a hazard to workers.
+Crystalline silica is an essential component in a multitude of materials used in industrial production and daily life.
+Respirable crystalline silica (RCS) is the the fraction of crystalline silica dust that is inhalable and may pose a hazard to workers.

-In December 2017, the amended Carcinogens and Mutagens Directive (CMD) was published in the Official Journal.
-The reviewed directive sets a European Binding Occupational Exposure Limit (BOEL) for RCS generated by a work process at 0.1 mg/m³.
-Member States shall have brough into force the laws, regulations and administrative provisions necessary to comply with this Directive by 17 January 2020, setting national RCS Binding Occupational Exposure Limit Values (BOELV), some of which are stricter than the European value.
+In December 2017, the amended Carcinogens and Mutagens Directive (CMD) set a limit value for RCS dust generated by work processes at 0.1 mg/m³.
+Member States have now implemented laws, regulations, and administrative provisions to comply with this directive, some of which are stricter than the European value.

-NEPSI Social Partners acknowledge the positive recognition of the role of the Good Practices of the Social Dialogue "Agreement on Workers' Health Protection Through the Good Handling and Use of Crystalline Silica and Products Containing it" (the so-called NEPSI Agreement) within the first revision of the Carcinogens and Mutagens at Work Directive (CMD), Directive (EU) 2017/2398, as a valuable and necessary instrument to complement the regulatory requirements and to support their effective implementation.
+NEPSI Social Partners recognise the role of the Good Practices of the Social Dialogue "Agreement on Workers' Health Protection Through the Good Handling and Use of Crystalline Silica and Products Containing it" (the so-called NEPSI Agreement) within the first revision of the Carcinogens and Mutagens at Work Directive (CMD), Directive (EU) 2017/2398, as a valuable and necessary instrument to complement regulatory requirements and support their effective implementation.
 An additional recognition of NEPSI Agreement is under the second CMD revision, Directive (EU) 2019/130, where in Article 13a, Social Partners' agreements possibly concluded in the field of this Directive shall be listed on the website of the European Agency for Safety and Health at Work (EU-OSHA).

-The current biannual NEPSI reporting year is 2020.
-The final report will be released by the end of 2020.
-In 2018, CEMBUREAU is proud to report that, thanks to the efforts of its members, 100% reporting of the identified sites has been achieved, and 98.93% of employees potentially exposed to Respirable Crystalline Silica (RCS) are covered by a risk assessment and an improvement was seen in relation to all Key Performance Indicators (KPI).
+The current biannual NEPSI reporting year is 2024.
+In 2022, CEMBUREAU achieved, thanks to the efforts of its members, 100% reporting of identified sites, and 98.3% of employees potentially exposed to Respirable Crystalline Silica (RCS) are covered by a risk assessment, with improvements seen in relation to all Key Performance Indicators (KPIs).